Flyer107/Team8/Projects/P2/src/README.md

 ## Pacman

 ### TestPacManMove
-- **Description**: This tests if the move() function returns false if there are no valid moves, and true if there is a valid move.
+- **Description**: This tests if the move() function returns true if there is a valid move.
 It also checks if the move itself was a valid move.

 ### TestGhostInRange
 - **Description**: The test returns true if ghost is 1 attack radius away from PacMan, else it returns false.